-John Hummel, FS - Chair: (630) 252-7189; jhummel@anl.gov Glenda Brandon- Co-Chair: (601) 634-2123; Glenda.M.Brandon@erdc.dren.mil John Hummel- Co-Chair: (630) 252-7189; jhummel@anl.gov David McInnis- Co-Chair: david.p.mcinnis@erdc.dren.mil Joyce Mechling- Co-Chair: (603) 646-4161; Joyce.A.Mechling@usace.army.mil Adam Szymanski- Co-Chair: (630) 252-2928; szymanski@anl.gov Victoria Moore- Advisor: (601) 634-4636; victoria.d.moore@us.army.mil
+Maria Stevens - Chair: (601) 634-3369; maria.t.brown@erdc.dren.mil Brian Nichiporuk - Co-chair: (310) 393-0411 x6885; briann@rand.org Adam Szymanski - Co-chair: (630) 252-2928; szymanski@anl.gov Leah Talaber - Co-chair: (630) 252-4398; ltalaber@anl.gov John Hummel, FS - Advisor: (630) 252-7189; jhummel@anl.gov Victoria Moore- Advisor: (601) 634-4636; victoria.d.moore@us.army.mil

 Working Group (WG) 31 - Operational Environments provides a forum for discussions of the operational environment's role in the full spectrum of military and national security operations from warfighting to non-adversarial crisis prediction and response (e.g., humanitarian assistance, disaster relief, or emergency response).
-The operational environment consists of four major classes - natural environment (terrain, ocean, atmosphere, and space), human-constructs (infrastructure, hardware, and software), humans (civilian and military), and abstract factors (political, social, cultural, and economic) - and their synergistic interactions as they impact present and future operations.
-WG 31 focuses on two vital aspects of operational environments: 1) design and development of operational environments, including dynamic changes, and 2) identification and incorporation of appropriate operational environment subsets into various applications for military and homeland security operations.
+The operational environment consists of four major classes - natural environment (terrain, ocean, atmosphere, and space), human-constructs (infrastructure, hardware, and software), humans (civilian and military), and social science factors (political, social, cultural, and economic) - and their synergistic interactions as they impact present and future operations.
+WG 31 focuses on identifying, describing, and incorporating appropriate operational environment subsets into various applications for military and homeland security operations.

 The operational environment is dynamic, even volatile, as demonstrated by recent world events, including new and emerging threats.
 Technological advances in hardware and software affect the capabilities of both allies and foes as well as the US military and civilian communities.
-Such advances affect both human behaviors and abstract factors (political, social, cultural, and economic).
-WG 31 is interested in soliciting innovative approaches to assessing increased remote surveillance capabilities, improved socio-cultural and economic analysis, political and social shifts forecasting, advances in data analysis and visualization tools, improved natural environment data, and other technological advances that alter the operational environment.
+Such advances affect both human behaviors and social science factors (political, social, cultural, and economic).
+WG 31 is interested in soliciting innovative approaches to assessing increased remote surveillance capabilities, improved socio-cultural and economic analysis, political and social shifts forecasting, advances in data analysis and visualization tools, improved natural environment data, and other technological advances that alter either the operational environment itself or the ability to understand the operational environment.

-WG 31 solicits thought-provoking presentations of studies, research and development, and experiments that describe in broad terms the human talent and operational capabilities that will be required for the joint force to succeed across a full range of operational environments.
+The theme of this year's symposium is "supporting a balanced modern and ready nation" and WG 31 solicits thought-provoking presentations of studies, research and development, and experiments that describe in broad terms the human talent and operational capabilities that will be required for the joint force to succeed across a full range of operational environments.
 WG 31 invites presentations that offer insights into the challenges and opportunities that will confront national security analysts from the operational environmental perspective.
 WG31 encourages presentations concerning on-going and successfully completed research that would improve the analytic capability of the nation with complex issues by aiding decision-makers in understanding underlying operational environment factors.